mickaelchoidev/React-Native-Food-App/README.md

 # React-Native-Food-App

-This is a carousel component in a React Native project.
+This is a React Native project where you can have infos about restaurants located in Paris, France.

 ## Stack :